suresh-20698/prep-readme/hoisting-readme.md

 #### Example 2

-- in this example, we are doing the same as above, but now the variable is declared using `let`/`const` since they wont have any default value like `var` it will result in an error if we try to access them before declaration
+- in this example, we are doing the same as above, but now the variable is declared using `let`/`const` since they are in Temporal Dead Zone (TDZ) it will result in an error if we try to access them before declaration

 ![decode-example-image](https://i.ibb.co/kHx21bp/Screenshot-from-2024-03-12-12-44-07.png)